Visitors walking towards the historic ruins at Port Arthur Historic Site, Tasmania.

 Discover Point Puer

-Your tour will lead you to Point Puer, notable for being the first Boys Prison in the British Empire established in 1834.
+Your tour will lead you to Point Puer, the first Boys Prison in the British Empire established in 1834.
 This five-acre area includes restored buildings such as dormitories and classrooms where young convicts were housed and educated.
 Visitors can explore these structures for about an hour, learning about both the harsh conditions faced by juvenile offenders and the reformative efforts aimed at their rehabilitation.

 Tour Highlights